-10. Provide a general description of the types of patients to be served by the agency at project completion (e.g. age range, diagnoses, special populations, etc).
+10. Provide a general description of the types of patients to be served by the agency at project completion (e.g., age range, diagnoses, special populations, etc.).

-Shalom will place an emphasis on serving terminally-ill individuals of the Jewish faith in a manner that recognizes and honors Jewish heritage, history, rituals, and traditions.
+Shalom will place an emphasis on serving terminally ill individuals of the Jewish faith in a manner that recognizes and honors Jewish heritage, history, rituals, and traditions.
+Our staff and programming will also welcome any Clark County and adjacent Portland metro resident meeting Medicare or Medicaid requirements and choosing our service.
+Shalom will serve all individuals, regardless of religion, sexual orientation, handicap, race, ethnicity, or financial ability.

-Shalom will serve all patients in need of hospice desiring to be cared for by our Agency.
-We will provide a full range of hospice services designed to meet the physiological, psychological, social, and spiritual needs of people and their families facing the end of life and bereavement in Kitsap County.
+We will provide a full range of hospice services designed to meet the physiological, psychological, social, and spiritual needs of people and their families facing the end of life and bereavement in Clark County, as well as in the Portland metro area.